KJGithub2021/BERT-FP/README.md

 # BERT-FP for Dialogue Systems

-This repository contains the implementation of BERT-FP for improving retrieval-based dialogue systems.
+This repository contains the implementation of BERT-FP using Ubuntu Dialogue Corpus V2.

 ## Prerequisites
-This model is compaible with python 3.12 and torch 2.6.0.dev20240923+cu121 Before you begin, ensure you have the following libraries installed:
+This model is compaible with python 3.12 and torch 2.6.0.dev20240923+cu121

+Before you begin, ensure you have the following libraries installed:

 ```